 Shortcodes are short snippets of code that will help you incorporate certain features on your WordPress posts, pages and widgets.
-The advantages of shortcodes is that you will be able to manage customization of your site without having advanced coding knowledge.
-Shortcodes will actually help you publish dynamic content including images, content and functions on your WordPress posts and pages without creating long stretches of code.
+The advantage of shortcodes is that you will be able to manage customization of your site without having advanced coding knowledge.
+Shortcodes will actually help you publish dynamic content including images, content, and functions on your WordPress posts and pages without creating long stretches of code.
 In this article, we will provide you some basic insights on how to use WordPress and WooCommerce shortcodes.

 What are the important uses of shortcodes on a WordPress site?

 Shortcodes will help you with integrating a range of dynamic content or visual elements easily.
 Some of the examples where a shortcode can help you with your WordPress site are:

 - Adding Call to Action buttons on your WordPress pages or posts.

 As far as WooCommerce is concerned, some of the essential pages are functional due to these shortcodes.
 For example, Cart, Checkout, My Account pages have their dynamic properties thanks to specific shortcodes.
 When you create the essential pages for WooCommerce using the set up wizard, you might have noticed the shortcodes inside them.
 In addition, you can use a range of shortcodes to help you display specific content such as featured products or products on sale according to requirements.

 How to use shortcodes in WordPress?